andytoh78/MarketBasketAnalysis/apriori.md

 ```
 ![image](https://github.com/andytoh78/market-basket-analysis/assets/139482827/01e3cc0c-b119-4823-9edb-a6fc8d21a0df)

 The output of the above code snippet provides a binary representation of the transaction data.
 Each row represents a transaction, and each column corresponds to an item.
 If an item is present in a transaction, the corresponding cell value will be indicated as `True`; otherwise, it will be `False`.
-This **${\color{yellow}\textsf{one-hot encoded}}$** format is commonly used for various data mining tasks, including association rule mining.
+This **${\color{blue}\textsf{one-hot encoded}}$** format is commonly used for various data mining tasks, including association rule mining.
 This is also the required format when using the Apriori alogrithm in identifying frequent itemsets and association rules.

 Before applying the Apriori algorithm, let's first take a look at the 30 most commonly purchased items in the dataset